 Cooling and Storing Your Loaf

-Once your gluten-free sourdough is baked, it’s important to let it cool completely before slicing.
+Once your sourdough without gluten is baked, it’s important to let it cool completely before slicing.
 This allows the crumb to set and prevents it from becoming too gummy.
 Store your sourdough in an airtight container to preserve its freshness.
 For longer storage, you can freeze slices and toast them as needed.

 Gluten-Free Sourdough Variations

-• Cinnamon-Raisin Sourdough: A sweet variation, perfect for breakfast or as a snack.
+- Cinnamon-Raisin Sourdough: A sweet variation, perfect for breakfast or as a snack.

-• Gluten-Free Pizza: Use your sourdough starter to create a flavorful pizza dough, perfect for those craving a gluten-free pizza.
+- Gluten-Free Pizza: Use your sourdough starter to create a flavorful pizza dough, perfect for those craving a gluten-free pizza.

-Conclusion: The Joy of Baking Gluten-Free Sourdough
+Conclusion: The Joy of Baking Sourdough

 Shop now and Buy: